Table of contents

-Often, a professional rheumatologist may need to be consulted to obtain a more confident diagnosis and prescribe a treatment plan.
+Often, patients may need to consult a professional rheumatologist.
+They can obtain a more confident diagnosis, provide medical advice, and prescribe a treatment plan.

 While there is no cure for lupus, diagnosis and treatments can be used to prevent flares, treat symptoms, and reduce organ damage.
 The potential medicines prescribed are used to reduce pain and swelling, calm the immune system, reduce or prevent joint damage, and/or reduce or prevent organ damage.

 Some medicines to help patients cope with lupus and improve quality of life include:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) – over-the-counter NSAIDs, such as naproxen and ibuprofen, help reduce mild pain and swelling in muscles and joints

 - Corticosteroids – these medicines reduce swelling, tenderness, and pain.
 In high doses, they can calm the immune system